martinng01/cloud-resume/README.md

 - Infrastructure as Code (IaC) using tools like Terraform, which helped me automate and manage cloud infrastructure efficiently.
 - Working with AWS services, such as S3, CloudFront, and Route 53, gave me hands-on experience with cloud-based solutions and their integration.
 - Deeper understanding of computer networks.

-### Website

-I built the website using HTML, CSS and JS from scratch, using Bootstrap to assist in some of the components.
-Unlike others who used plain text only, I wanted to build a clean and modern UI that stands out and inspires.

 ### Networks